thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

 - Use OPA as the policy engine and use Rego as the policy language.

-**Prerequisite:** You need a Red Hat Advanced Cluster Management for Kubernetes or Red Hat OpenShift Container Platform Plus subscription to install Gatekeeper and apply Gatekeeper policies to your cluster.

 ## General support

+Red Hat supports only the Gatekeeper Operator and does not support individual Gatekeeper policies.
+Support ensures that the operator is functioning.
+To receive support, you need a Red Hat Advanced Cluster Management for Kubernetes or Red Hat OpenShift Container Platform Plus subscription.

 To understand the support you receive from the Gatekeeper operator, see the following list: